 Many people think that “hair texture” is simply how their hair feels.
 Maybe it feels dry or oily—or maybe it feels so good that you want to run your hands through it all day long.
-But the truth is that “dry”, or “greasy” is not technically hair texture, it simply describes the state of your hair.
+But the truth is that “dry” or “greasy” is not technically hair texture, it simply describes the state of your hair.
 Hair texture and hair type for that matter is something you’re born with.

 There are three different hair textures and four different hair types.
 Each hair type can be divided into three subtypes: A, B or C. Once you understand the different hair types and hair textures—you’ll understand what your hair is naturally capable of when it comes to things like having body or holding a curl.
 Plus, once you know your hair type, you’ll learn how to take better care for your hair.

 So, let’s talk about the different types of hair.
 We’ll go through each hair type below.
-And, if you’d also like to learn about what hair structure is, you can read more about that here.

 What is Hair Texture?